Johnstons Story (1966-74)

 success started to grow abroad.
 Their next single, Give A Damn,

-written by Americans Scharf and Dorough, failed to chart, their first
+written by Americans Scharf and Dorough, failed to chart, only their

 single not to do so.